Siberian Cats, Allergies & Fel d Testing

 -

-Coat length, fur color, and fluffiness do not affect allergen levels
+Coat length, fur colour and fluffiness do not affect allergen levels

 -